-When urea is applied to a soil with it is almost immediately hydrolyzed.
-The hydrolysis of urea produces ammonium carbonate (NH4)2CO3.H2O which breaks down to carbon dioxide (CO2) and ammonia (NH3), producing a high soil pH and ammonia loss (Eriksen and Kjeldby 1987; Fenn and Kissel 1973).
-Especially in the North Central region of the United States, loss of nitrogen as ammonia seems to be a major concern since 50% of the nitrogen fertilizer used is applied as urea or urea containing products (Oberle and Bundy 1987; Hargett and Berry 1985).
+When urea is applied to a soil, it is almost immediately hydrolyzed.
+The hydrolysis of urea produces ammonium carbonate $[(NH_4)2CO_3\cdot H_2O]$, which breaks down to carbon dioxide (CO2) and ammonia (NH3), producing high soil pH and ammonia loss (AL) (Eriksen and Kjeldby 1987; Fenn and Kissel 1973).
+Especially in the North Central region of the U. S. loss of N as ammonia seems to be a major concern because 50% of the N fertilizer used is applied as urea or urea-containing products (Oberle and Bundy 1987; Hargett and Berry 1985).

-The subject of ammonia volatilization as it relates to environmental factors has also been extensively studied and the results have been presented in numerous reports.
-The objective of this paper is to summarize some of the results of these studies specifically dealing with ammonia volatilization from surface applied urea and to use this published data for the generation of an overall model that farmers can use to calculate ammonia loss.
+The subject of ammonia volatilization as it relates to environmental factors has also been extensively studied, and the results are presented in numerous reports.
+The objective of this article is to summarize some of the results of these studies specifically dealing with ammonia volatilization from surface-applied urea and to use this published data for the generation of an overall model that farmers can use to calculate AL.

-Review of literature
+Review of Literature

-Loss as a function of pH
+Loss as a Function of pH

-There is general agreement among scientists that ammonia loss increases with increasing soil pH.
-A high soil pH combined with high temperatures causes higher volatilization rates resulting from higher concentrations of NH3 dissolved in soil water.
-When the pH rises above 7.5 there is a significant increase of dissolved NH3 in the soil solution (Jones et al., 2007).
+There is general agreement among scientists that AL increases with increasing soil pH.

+A high soil pH combined with high temperatures causes greater volatilization rates, resulting from greater concentrations of NH_3 dissolved in soil water.
+When the pH rises above 7.5 there is a significant increase of dissolved NH_3 in the soil solution (Jones et al. 2007).

 Ernst and Massey (1960) reported increased losses of ammonia with increasing temperature and pH from urea applied to a Kentucky soil.
-Meyer et al. (1961) found that losses of urea and urea containing products as ammonia are greatest on neutral to alkaline soils under conditions of a light rainfall.
-Volatilization can also occur on acidic soils because of the alkaline conditions that develop in the immediate proximity of the urea granules as urea dissolves and hydrolyses (Stevens et al., 1989; Volk 1959).
+Meyer, Olson, and Rhoades (1961) found that losses of urea and urea-containing products as ammonia are greatest on neutral to alkaline soils under conditions of a light rainfall.
+Volatilization can also occur on acidic soils because of the alkaline conditions that develop in the immediate proximity of the urea granules as urea dissolves and hydrolyses (Stevens, Laughlin, and Kilpatrick 1989; Volk 1959).

-Loss as a function of relative humidity
+Loss as a Function of Relative Humidity

-Research in Denmark has shown that accumulated loss of ammonia from urea ranged from 18 to 30% of the total applied N when the humidity was sufficient for hydrolysis (Sommer and Jensen, 1994).
-Reynolds and Wolf (1987) note that the influence of relative air humidity between 25 and 85% was insignificant at a water potential of -0.033 MPa.
+Research in Denmark has shown that accumulated loss of ammonia from urea ranged from 18 to 30% of the total applied N when the humidity was sufficient for hydrolysis (Sommer and Jensen 1994).
+Reynolds and Wolf (1987) noted that the influence of relative air humidity between 25% and 85% was insignificant at a water potential of -0.033 MPa.
 They found substantial ammonia volatilization at a relative humidity of 85% and a soil water potential of <-1.5 MPa, indicating that the effect of relative humidity was greater at limiting soil water potential.
-In a study addressing the recovery of nitrogen by corn from both solid and liquid fertilizers Terman et al. (1968) found lower ammonia volatilization losses at a relative humidity of 70% as compared to a relative humidity of 100%.
-On the contrary, another study shows a lower cumulative ammonia loss at 0 and 100% relative humidity as compared to relative humidity treatments of 87.5± 2.5% and 52.5± 2.5% (Ernst and Massey, 1960).
+In a study addressing the recovery of N by corn from both solid and liquid fertilizers, Terman, Parr, and Allen (1968) found lower ammonia volatilization losses at a relative humidity of 70% as compared to a relative humidity of 100%.
+In contrasts, another study shows a lower cumulative AL at 0 and 100% relative humidity as compared to relative humidity treatments of $87.5 \pm 2.5\%$ and $52.5 \pm 2.5\%$ (Ernst and Massey 1960).

-Loss as a function of moisture content
+Loss as a Function of Moisture Content

 Urea starts breaking down as soon as it is applied to a soil surface.
 As the moisture content of a dry soil increases, more urea is converted to ammonium carbonate.
-This compound may then remain near the soil surface until sufficient moisture is present to carry it deeper into the soil and thereby preventing further loss through volatilization (Trierweiler and Bishop, 1983).
+This compound may then remain near the soil surface until sufficient moisture is present to carry it deeper into the soil, thereby preventing further loss through volatilization (Trierweiler and Bishop 1983).